 On Exhibit at the Exploratorium: Curious Contraptions

-Opening Nov.
-17 at The Exploratorium is Curious Contraptions: Featuring Cabaret Mechanical Theatre, an exhibition of more than 20 charming and often hilarious sculptures known as automata.
+Opening Mon., Nov.
+16 2017 at The Exploratorium is Curious Contraptions: Small Machines of Love and Mystery, an interactive exhibition of more than 30 charming and often playful sculptures known as automata.

-Like complex mechanical toys, these whimsical machines are brought to life by intricate arrangements of handmade cams, cranks, and other simple mechanisms.
-Each sculpture performs an absurd miniature drama, often reflecting its maker’s dark and very British sense of humor.
-Exposed inner workings encourage visitors to investigate the low-tech mechanisms used to make these automata move.
+These whimsical machines are brought to life by intricate arrangements of handmade crams, cranks and other simple mechanisms.
+Each sculpture performs an absurd miniature drama, often reflecting its maker’s sense of humor.
+Visitors will be able to see and investigate the simple mechanisms used to make these automata move.

+The Exploratorium is conveniently located on the Embarcadero.
 Curious Contraptions is on view from Nov.
-17 through Jan.
-29, and is included with the museum's general admission.
+16, 2017 through Jan.
+28, 2018, and is included with the museum's general admission.
 Tickets can be purchased online or on-site.